kremalicious/blog/content/articles/2023-09-13-favicon-generation-with-astro/index.md

 > Don’t get smart with the static asset folder structure and cache busters.\
 > [Evil Martians](https://evilmartians.com/chronicles/how-to-favicon-in-2021-six-files-that-fit-most-needs)

-Yup, for legacy browsers we actually need a `favicon.ico` at the site's root, hence the reference to `/favicon.ico` in the `head`.
+Yup, for legacy browsers we actually _need_ a `favicon.ico` at the site's root, hence the reference to `/favicon.ico` in the `head`.

-The most simple way is to generate that ico file once in one of the many online or cli tools available for it, put it in `public/` and be done with it.
+The most simple way is to generate that ico file once with one of the many online or cli tools available, put it in `public/` and be done with it.

 But to accomplish this without dealing with another source file and don't worry about future favicon changes, we can make use of Astro's [Static File Endpoints](https://docs.astro.build/en/core-concepts/endpoints/) again to generate and deliver this asset under `/favicon.ico` in your final build.